Fear was the root cause of all his [Job’s] problems.

-If you feel that some of the things that your children have already faced could have been avoided if you hadn’t worried, know that “there isn’t any condemnation for those who are in Christ Jesus“, but don’t make the same mistake again.
+If you feel that some of the things that your children have already faced, could have been avoided if you hadn’t worried, know that “there isn’t any condemnation for those who are in Christ Jesus” (Romans 8:1), but don’t make the same mistake again.
 Your children are in safe hands when you entrust them to God.
 Obviously we are responsible for doing our part, we are not absolved of all responsibility.
-At the time I originally wrote this article my children were six and seven years old, and I would certainly not send them out on their own – acting foolishly is not what I mean by trusting God.
+At the time I originally wrote this article my children were six and seven years old, and would certainly not be sent out on their own – acting foolishly is not what I mean by trusting God.
 However, you need to be aware of when the responsibility that we have to look after our children strays into the area of worry.
-For example, when your children are in school, you cannot physically keep them safe, however you put your trust in God’s promise that He will give His angels charge over them (Psalm 91:11).
+For example, when your children are in school, you cannot physically keep them safe, however you can put your trust in God’s promise that He will give His angels charge over them (Psalm 91:11).

 Worry is just another way of saying fear.

 You often hear people say that worrying is not going to change anything, but as we have seen, that is not entirely true.
-Worrying will not make things any better, but it can actually cause what you don’t want to happen to come to pass.
-One reason for this is because worry, which is just another way of saying fear, opens the door to Satan.
-Another reason is that, “Death and life are in the power of the tongue” (Proverbs 18:21).
-Whatever you repeatedly talk about, will come to pass.
-In Mark 11:23, Jesus said that if we believe that what we say will come to pass, we will have whatever we say.
-When we talk to everyone that will listen about our worries, we are not talking in faith, instead we are talking in fear, which is the polar opposite of faith.
+Worrying will not make things any better, but it can actually cause what you don’t want to happen, to come to pass.
+One reason for this is because worry, which is a type of fear, opens the door to Satan.
+Another reason is that, “Death and life are in the power of the tongue” (Proverbs 18:21) – whatever you repeatedly talk about, will come to pass.
+This is backed up by Mark 11:23, in which Jesus said that if we believe that what we say will come to pass, we will have whatever we say.
+When we talk to everyone that will listen about our worries, we are not talking in faith – instead we are talking in fear, which is the polar opposite of faith.
 Rather than having faith that something good will happen, we have a real fear that something bad will happen – you could say that we have faith that something bad will happen.
 Fear is basically faith, but twisted into the negative direction.

 Do you think God was exaggerating when He said that death and life are in the power of the tongue?

-Determine to put worry out of your life once and for all.
-If it does manage to creep back in, just deal with it as soon as you recognise that you have given it place.
+Determine to put worry out of your life once and for all and if it does manage to creep back in, just deal with it as soon as you recognise that you have given it place.
 Whether worry has taken root in your heart, or is merely a temptation in your head, follow the instructions found in 1 Peter 5:7, “Throw the whole weight of your anxieties upon him” (J.B.
 Phillips translation).